 - Identify and keep track of infections and diseases that cause inflammation, such as:

-- Painful swelling of the blood vessels in the head and neck (giant cell arteritis).
+- Giant cell arteritis (painful swelling of the blood vessels in the head and neck).

-- Painful swelling of the tissues that line the joints (rheumatoid arthritis).
+- Rheumatoid arthritis (painful swelling of the tissues that line the joint).

 How To Prepare